 When one is absent and misses a TEST, QUIZ or an IN-CLASS ASSIGNMENT (for points), one has up to 2 days (maximum) after they have returned, to make-up what was missed.
 It is one's responsibility to see Ms Munoz at lunch or homeroom (with the HR teacher's permission) to make up the test/assignment.
 If the student never takes the time to make up the work within the 2 days, the grade for that test/assignment will be a permanent zero, and cannot be made up.
 Please see Ms Munoz at lunch (you can bring your lunch with you) to make up assignments.

 Absences It is imperative that students attend school every day, although Ms Munoz understands when emergencies and sick days occur, students need to miss school.
 Students must make up work for all missed days.
 If possible, students should contact a friend and ask what was completed in class, or contact Ms. Munoz via email to give assignment directions/prompts/etc. When one returns, he/she needs to see Ms. Munoz at an appropriate time (lunch, break or after school) to discuss missed work.
 If one misses two or more days, the student should contact Ms. Munoz via e-mail <firstname.lastname@example.org> to work out a plan for make-up work.

 Materials Students should have these materials every day throughout the entire year.

-~ Independent Reading Book -- replace when completed ~1 Clean Binder in working order shared with Science Teacher (1-1.5 inches thick) NOTE: This one binder is only used for English and Science. ~5 Dividers (Tabs) To be shared for English and Science classes only ~Pens (blue or black AND red pen) Pencil Optional ~1 red pen ~ Highlighter pens ~LOTS of clean, lined paper (placed in back of binder) Replace this throughout the year.
+~ Independent Reading Book -- replace when completed ~1 Clean Binder in working order shared with Science Teacher and History Teacher (1-2 inches thick) NOTE: This one binder is only used for English, Science and History. ~5 Dividers (Tabs) To be shared for English, Science and History classes only ~Pens (blue or black AND red pen) Pencil Optional ~1 red pen ~ Highlighter pens ~LOTS of clean, lined paper (placed in back of binder) Replace this throughout the year.
 (VERY IMPORTANT!)
-Spiral notebooks are not used in English Class. ~NOTE: Students will use Chromebooks in class and will place most work in Digital/Tech Notebooks (on Google Sites).
-Students will also create a Digital/Tech Portfolio.
-Various paper handouts and responses for English will be placed in the binder.
+Spiral notebooks are not used in English Class.